Start | Races | Maps | Help | API | GitHub | Twitter | Contact

 Those who have sailed before, whether in the real or online world, may have come across a polar plot showing wind response curves for a particular boat at different wind speeds.
-Currently, there are several different types of boats modeled in SailNavSim, many based on approximations from available data of real-world boats.
+There are several different types of boats currently modeled in SailNavSim, many based on approximations from available data of real-world boats.
 Click on the links below to see the polar plot and wind response tables for each of the different boat types.

-As is evident from the data in the links above, each boat has a different wind response profile.
-Additionally, for each boat, the fastest point of sail relative to the true wind direction (visualize the wind on the plot as coming from the zero degree point, top to bottom) depends on the wind speed.
+As is obvious from the data in the links above, each boat has a different wind response profile.
+Additionally, for each boat, the fastest point of sail relative to the true wind direction (visualize the wind on the plot as coming from the zero degree point, from top to bottom) depends on the wind speed.
 Integrating this knowledge with the otherwise most direct geographical course to any waypoints and to the finish location is a large part of what makes navigating in a sailing race -- particularly over vast distances with changing weather conditions along the way -- an interesting activity.

-One more variable that has an impact on your boat speed through water is sea ice.
+Another variable that has an impact on your boat speed through water is sea ice.
 This value is calculated from sea surface temperature and water salinity, whenever these values are available.
 Although most of the ocean surface around the globe has no sea ice, in areas where it is present your boat will be slowed down in proportion to the amount of sea ice in that location, coming to a complete stop through water upon reaching 100% sea ice concentration.

 A global map showing the sea ice concentration, as modeled by the simulation, is one of the maps which can be found on the weather/ocean maps page.